 Sharing rhyming phonics phase 1 games with Sarah!

-Phonics Phase 1 games weren’t new to Sarah, she’d been playing games like ‘silly soup’ with her preschoolers for years!
+Phonics Phase 1 games weren’t new to Sarah, she’d been playing games like ‘silly soup’ for years!
 It had been so long that she couldn’t remember what she did before she used Letters and Sounds Phase 1.

 Sarah’s team worked incredibly hard, and the children loved playing rhyming games.
 But Sarah was super honest, she knew that these could be improved.